What is rotator cuff tendinitis?

-Rotator cuff tendinitis affects the tendons and muscles that help move the shoulder joint.
-Tendinitis means that these tendons are inflamed or irritated.
-Rotator cuff tendinitis may also be called impingement syndrome.
+Rotator cuff tendinitis, or tendonitis, affects the tendons and muscles that help move your shoulder joint.
+If you have tendinitis, it means that your tendons are inflamed or irritated.
+Rotator cuff tendinitis is also called impingement syndrome.

-Tendinitis of the rotator cuff usually occurs over time.
-It can be the result of keeping the shoulder in one position over a period of time, sleeping on the shoulder every night, or participating in activities that require extending the arm over the head.
+This condition usually occurs over time.
+It can be the result of keeping your shoulder in one position for a while, sleeping on your shoulder every night, or participating in activities that require lifting your arm over your head.

-Athletes playing sports that require extending the arm over the head commonly develop rotator cuff tendinitis.
-This is why the condition may also be referred to as swimmer’s shoulder, pitcher’s shoulder, or tennis shoulder.
+Athletes playing sports that require lifting their arm over their head commonly develop rotator cuff tendinitis.
+This is why the condition may also be referred to as:

 Sometimes rotator cuff tendinitis can occur without any known cause.
-Most individuals with rotator cuff tendinitis are able to regain full function of the shoulder without any pain.
+Most people with rotator cuff tendinitis are able to regain full function of the shoulder without any pain.

-Symptoms of rotator cuff tendinitis tend to worsen over time.
-Initial symptoms may be relieved with rest, but eventually the symptoms can become constant.
+The symptoms of rotator cuff tendinitis tend to get worse over time.
+Initial symptoms may be relieved with rest, but the symptoms can later become constant.
 Symptoms that go past the elbow usually indicate another problem.

 Symptoms of rotator cuff tendinitis include: